-Taking into account the numerous different tools for social networking, with the number (and popularity) changing all the time, further possible options have been explored.
+Taking into account the numerous different tools for social networking, with the number (and popularity) changing all the time, further possible options shall be explored.
 Different ways of use result in different approach of the target audience, and different resources are needed.
-It is therefore important to first carefully investigate, which network(s) could provide an added value for communication and promotion activities around LOTUS, also taking into account the audience(s) that can be reached.
+It is therefore important to first carefully investigate, which network(s) shall provide an added value for communication on and promotion around LOTUS, also taking into account the audience(s) that can be reached.

-At the beginning of the project, LOTUS did not see a huge potential in using Facebook and Google+ for distributing content, as both are built on sharing information on a daily basis, with small pieces of information and interaction.
-Therefore, project partners collectively renounced on creating a Facebook and Google+ account for LOTUS.
+As of today, LOTUS does not see a huge potential in using Facebook and Google+ for distributing content, as both are built on sharing information on a daily basis, with small pieces of information and interaction.